Keyboard Matrix

 Finding Pin Names:

-3. Check the peripherals module for valid GPIO pin names: gpio_peripheral_name
+embassy-stm32/stm32h750xb) - Check the peripherals module for valid GPIO pin names:

 Matrix Type Configuration